An Extensible NetFlow v5/v9/IPFIX Probe for IPv4/v6

 Main nProbe™ Features

-- Available for Unix (including MacOS X and Solaris), Windows, and embedded environments.
+- Available for Linux, Windows, and embedded environments.

 - Added layer 7 application visibility (including Skype, BitTorrent, Citrix….) using nDPI.

 - NetFlow v9/IPFIX support for efficient flow handling.

 - Added Cisco NetFlow-Lite support (as of version 6.5).

 - Full IPFIX support: PEN (Private Enterprise Numbers) and Variable length encoding.